ernie6968/Markdown-Tester/Docs/Intellectual Property Agreement.md

 #Intellectual Property Agreement

->>This Intellectual Property Agreement is made on 10/9/2015 between The University of Puerto Rico at Mayaguez, including its Faculty, Employees and assistants, having its main office at 259 Blvd.
-Alfonso Valdez Cabian, Mayagüez 00680, and the founders of RUMiT hereby referred as “The Project” the application program developed at the course of Databases “ICOM-5016” Given by Bienvenido Velez having  David Bartolomei as TA.
+...This Intellectual Property Agreement is made on 10/9/2015 between The University of Puerto Rico at Mayaguez, including its Faculty, Employees and assistants, having
+...its main office at 259 Blvd.
+Alfonso Valdez Cabian, Mayagüez 00680, and the founders of RUMiT hereby referred as “The Project” the application program developed at the ...course of Databases “ICOM-5016” Given by Bienvenido Velez having  David Bartolomei as TA.

 ##1.
 Ownership of the Project and Intellectual Property.